aleshaleksey/fansys23/quick-start.md

 - Cha also helps with mental resilience, which Con helps with physical stamina.
 - If you want your character to be agile and precise, pump Dex.
 - If you want them to be athletic and strong, pump Str.
+- If you want your character to be smart and wiley, pump Int or Wis.

 Beware there are stats and stat bonuses.
 Bonuses are added to rolls, stats are just "there".
 When we speak about stat bonuses we write eg [Str].
 When we talk about a stat we write eg Str.